nethesis/icaro/docs/_docs/components.md

 - Sun: Hotspot Manager applications which is dived in 3 parts
   - [Sun UI](https://github.com/nethesis/icaro/tree/master/sun/sun-ui): web interface written in [Vue.js](https://vuejs.org/) respecting [Patternfly](http://www.patternfly.org) design
   - [Sun API](https://github.com/nethesis/icaro/tree/master/sun/sun-api): [APIs]({{site.api_url}}) used by Sun UI, implemented using [Golang ](https://golang.org/)
   - [Sun Tasks](https://github.com/nethesis/icaro/tree/master/sun/sun-tasks): Golang applications to terminated sessions and cleanup invalid tokens
+  - [Ade UI](https://github.com/nethesis/icaro/tree/master/ade/ade-ui): web interface written with VueJs that handles the feedbacks and reviews using tokens for each user.
+  - [Ade API](https://github.com/nethesis/icaro/tree/master/ade/ade-api): used by Ade UI, implemented in [Golang ](https://golang.org/), handles the requests and send email to hotspot's owner
+  - [Ade tasks](https://github.com/nethesis/icaro/tree/master/ade/ade-tasks): a cronjob that check if users need to receive surveys (feedbacks or reviews)

-Both Wax and Sun use the same MariaDB (or MySQL) database.
+Wax, Sun and Ade use the same MariaDB (or MySQL) database.

-Wax, Wings and Sun are considered server-side componentes, while Dedalo is considered the client one.
+Wax, Wings, Ade and Sun are considered server-side componentes, while Dedalo is considered the client one.
 All techincal documentation can be found in the links above.

 ## How it works